inniyah/ascope/README.md

 ## Features
 * real-time sampling rates up to 300 kSps,
 * equivalent-time sampling rates up to 16 MSps,
+* trigger on rising or falling edge, or auto,
 * 8-bit resolution,
 * multiple channels.